 The most visible program is the annual Symposium.
 This is a unique event where the content and speakers are brought together with the cooperation of commissioners, industry, and consumer advocates – resulting in a timely topic that is relevant and equally represented amongst public utility policy stakeholders.
 Approximately 200 utility executives, regulators and staff, and consumer advocates attend the Symposium which is held at University of Missouri.

-5-22-2020 UPDATE: Due to the national impact of the COVID-19 virus, the 2020 Annual Public Utility Symposium will be transformed into a four-part webinar series scheduled to take place in October.
+5-22-2020 UPDATE: Due to the national impact of the COVID-19 virus, the 2020 Public Utility Symposium has been transformed into a four-part webinar series scheduled to take place October 14, 21, 28 and November 4.
 Each webinar will feature a 90-minute virtual conversation designed to explore The Forces Driving Public Utility Regulatory Policy Redesign and Innovation, and will be structured around one of four primary driving forces: technological, market, legal, and physical.
-Speakers will identify the underlying trends within each of the driving forces.
-They will examine current practices in these areas, identify emerging new solutions, and offer thoughts regarding developments in the near-term future.
-Additional details to come.

 FRI Crystal Award for Distinguished Contribution